wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 X> ###Exercises
 X>
-X> Now that you've worked through the chapter, consider the following questions:
+X> Now that you've worked through the chapter, consider the following questions, and how you could potentially solve them.
 X>
 X> - What would happen if you don't enter in a category name on the add category form?
 X> - What happens when you try to add a category that already exists?
 X> - What happens when you visit a category that does not exist?
-X> - How could you more gracefully handle the case above?
-Wouldn't it be nicer if category page would magically appear, even if it didn't exist.
-And only when pages are added, we create the category?
+A *hint* for a potential solution to this problem can be seen in the following section.
 X>
-X> Clearly there is a lot of other aspects we need to consider - but we will leave these for homework :-) X> -   If you have not done so already undertake [part four of the official Django Tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial04/)
+X> Clearly, there are a lot of other aspects we need to consider - but we will leave these for homework.
-X>     to reinforce what you have learnt here.
+X> - If you have not done so already undertake [part four of the official Django Tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial04/) to reinforce what you have learnt here.

 ### Creating an *Add Pages* View, Template and URL Mapping {#section-forms-addpage}